CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - What happens when a service is not responding that has dependent services still running?
 - How do permissions/security on the API work?
 - if we are unable to open and read the pid from a service we just started then should we assume it failed to start?

 - what all needs to happen for a graceful shutdown in a service?
 This could vary service to service but is there anything that is common for all?
 - can we garuantee that once `shutdown()` is complete that the service is actually cleaned up? (how can the return from `shutdown()` if the service running it has stopped?)
+- Service should decide what message to send to the service monitor, to prevent having to have the Service store it's own copy of the message is it reasonable to have it write to it's BaseScheme?
+How about another process entirely trying to modify the message?
+Bigger discussion about permisions?